BorisBoutillier/Kataster/README.md

 It includes use of game states, menu UI , HUD UI, collision detection, pause/resume, shader background, particle effects.

-It showcases some other commonplace bevy plugins, _bevy_rapier_ for physics, _leafwing-input-manager_ for game inputs, _bevy_hanabi_ for particle effects.
+It showcases some other commonplace bevy plugins, _bevy_xbpd_ for physics, _leafwing-input-manager_ for game inputs, _bevy_hanabi_ for particle effects.

 ![](media/Kataster_demo.gif)